 In your own professional kitchen

-Would you prefer to have your own premises with your own professional kitchen (purchase or lease)?
-The Inventimmo and Régie Foncière websites list many offers for professionals.
-You can also contact the real estate agencies, immoweb, immovlan, logic immo, etc.
+Would you prefer to have your own premises with a professional kitchen (purchase or lease)?
+Platforms like Inventimmo and Régie Foncière list professional kitchens.
+You can contact real estate agencies as immoweb, immovlan, logic immo, etc or check social media groups, such as the hub.brussels Retail Facebook group.

-The location used must comply with FASFC standards and have a planning designation that permits this type of activity.
-Also read our advice on leasing a commercial property.
+Of course, the location used must comply with FASFC standards and have a planning designation that permits this type of activity.
+Also, read our advice on leasing a commercial property.

 Next steps...

-- infoshopping.be (created by FPS Economy) is dedicated to good practices in e-commerce.
-Also take a look at the FAQs.
+- infoshopping.be (created by the FPS Economy) is dedicated to best practices in e-commerce.
+Have a look at the FAQs.

-- Communication and culinary design agencies can help with your digital brand identity, visual content, and so on: Atelier Préface, Agence Miam, Innovative cuisine, Food Shoot, Agence Digitale Solidaire, etc.
+- Communications and culinary styling agencies can help strengthen your brand identity and create visual content.
+Examples include Agence Miam, Innovative Cuisine, Agence Digitale Solidaire, Agrument, Louchebem, Arthurs-h.

 Delivery/Collection

-Collection from your workshop, using a click & collect system, allows you to avoid the extra cost of delivery.
+- Customer collection via click & collect.
+This allows you to avoid the extra cost of delivery

 Sustainable food & Ecology